ibm-cloud-docs/cloud-databases/cf-tutorial.md

 ibmcloud login
 ```

-**Note:** If you have a federated user ID, use the `ibmcloud login --sso` command to log in with your single sign-on ID.
+If you have a federated user ID, use the `ibmcloud login --sso` command to log in with your single sign-on ID.
+{: .note}

 ## Creating a database deployment
 {: #create-database-deployment}